Terry McDonell

-Robert Terry McDonell (born August 1, 1944) is an editor, writer and publishing executive.
-Most recently, he co-founded The Literary Hub.
-His memoir, The Accidental Life: An Editor's Notes on Writing and Writers was published by Knopf in 2016.
+Robert Terry McDonell (born August 1, 1944) is an American editor, writer and publishing executive.
+He is a co-founder of the Literary Hub website that launched in 2015.
+His memoir, The Accidental Life: An Editor's Notes on Writing and Writers, was published by Knopf in 2016, and he is also the author of Irma: The education of a Mother's Son (2023).

 Early life and education

 McDonell was born in Norfolk, Virginia, the son of Irma Sophronia (née Nelson) and Robert Meynard McDonell.

-McDonell attended the University of California, Berkeley and graduated from the University of California, Irvine.
+McDonell attended the University of California, Berkeley, and graduated from the University of California, Irvine.

 Magazine career

 McDonell served as editor of Time Inc. Sports Group from 2006 to 2012.